nathanshammah/piqs/README.md

 - The time evolution of the total density matrix of quantum optics and cavity QED systems for permutationally symmetric initial states (such as the GHZ state, Dicke states, coherent spin states).
 - Quantum phase transitions (QPT) of driven-dissipative out-of-equilibrium quantum systems.
 - Correlation functions of collective systems in quantum optics experiments, such as the spectral density and second-order correlation functions.
-- Various quantum optics phenomena such as steady-state superradiance, superradiant light emission, superradiant phase transition, spin squeezing, boundary time crystals, optical bistability.
+- Various quantum optics phenomena such as steady-state superradiance, superradiant light emission, superradiant phase transition, spin squeezing, boundary time crystals, resonance fluorescence.

 ## Installation